madetech/handbook/roles/sfia/senior_user_researcher.md

 - Works with the client to set team priorities for work
 - Able to create and share a clear, tangible and understandable vision for the role and direction of user research
 - Is an advocate for users and able to focus teams on the key needs
-- Shows they are role model for less senior researchers and set an example for how to be professional, supportive and effective.
+- Shows they are role model for less senior researchers and set an example for how to be professional, supportive and effective
 - Successfully challenges decisions not informed by user research
 - Coaches less senior researchers taking on line management for the first time and how to grow into this new responsibility